brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 4. Pick & Place
 5. Mapping & Localization

-Using Visual Servoing techniques our robot must find the fine position of the target autonomously.
+Our part is based on the 3rd channel(Fine Positioning).
+Using Visual Servoing techniques our robot must find the position of the target autonomously.
 We describe in a brief survey report the different methods of visual servoing.